Code with the Computer Science National Honors Society

 Siri Jonnada (9), the club’s treasurer, added, “We host events that work with children at elementary schools that allow you to spread your knowledge of computer science through the community.”
 She stated that joining and remaining in the club was an easy choice because of the nice people and friendly atmosphere within the club.

-According to Fatima Tlemsanin, projects they have done to achieve their message have been: Hour of Code, Girls who Code, and competitions like ASCL where there have been students who won first in state.
-The only eligibility required for joining is that you have to have a semester or more of computer science where you have at least a B in the class, good behavior, and by the end of the year, 10 hours of service.
+According to Fatima Tlemsani, projects they have done to achieve their message include Hour of Code, Girls Who Code, and competitions like ASCL where students have won first in the state.
+To be eligible one must have either past or concurrent enrollment in a semester of computer science, and by the end of the year, 10 hours of community service.

+Mrs. Tlemsani is eager to invite new students.
 “Come give it a try!
 Computer science is a growing field and you don’t want to miss it!”
-Fatima Tlemsanin encourages anyone interested to give the club a try.